RHC4TP/documentation/appendix/connect-portal-api/old-new-api-mappings.md

-# Red Hat Connect API igration assistance
+# Red Hat Connect API migration assistance

 The legacy Red Hat Connect API, which is located [here](https://connect.redhat.com/api-docs), will be deprecated on July 10th, 2021 and no longer be available for use.
 The new API can be found [here](https://catalog.redhat.com/api/containers/v1/ui/).
 In order to ease the transition, this page attempts to guide users to to endpoints in the new API that provide similar functionality to a deprecated one.